daviddmvnm/Auto_Connect/README.md

 ---

 ## How to Try It?

+0. **UPDATE:** There's now also an AppImage avaliable in releases too that's probably the easiest way to test it

 1.
  - A standalone executable is available in the [Releases](https://github.com/daviddmvnm/Auto_Connect/releases) tab.
  - Drop it in a folder